This is an Insight article, written by a selected partner as part of GAR's co-published content. Read more on Insight

 Other applications and measures

 Most other commonly used methods are adjustments to these approaches based on sovereign yield spreads or volatility ratios.
-Some methods use the sovereign yield spread but, in trying to arrive at the cost of capital on equity than on debt, adjust the sovereign yield spread for equity’s higher risk.
+Some methods use the sovereign yield spread but, in trying to arrive at the cost of capital on equity, not debt, adjust the sovereign yield spread for equity’s higher risk.
 One common way to do so is to multiply the sovereign yield spread with the worldwide ratio of equity market volatility to debt market volatility.
 Another similar way involves applying the local country’s ratio of equity-to-debt volatility to the sovereign yield spread.
 So, for example, if the particular country’s sovereign yield spread is 5 per cent, its equity market has a volatility measured by a standard deviation of 40 per cent per year, and its sovereign bond market’s volatility is 10 per cent per year, then the country risk premium would be 5 per cent × (40 per cent/10 per cent), or 20 per cent.

 It is sometimes the case that a country has not issued sovereign debt and does not have an equity or debt market, therefore hampering the use of the measures described above.
 One solution is using the Ibbotson/Morningstar’s Country Risk Rating Model, which is based on regression analysis and the country’s credit rating by Institutional Investor to arrive at an estimated required return associated with investing in a specific country.
 For example, the country risk rating model estimated that the required return on equity in March 2015 was 12.3 per cent in Colombia and 13.7 per cent in India, whereas it was 7.6 per cent in the United States.
 Based on each country’s credit rating and equity returns, this approach obtains the average relation between the cost of capital and the countries’ credit ratings.
 This average relation is then useful for estimating the cost of capital in the many countries with Institutional Investor credit ratings but no sovereign debt.
 These costs of capital are based on regression analysis in academic research.